jbkrause/JupyterHubDocker/README.md

 Container system root password is changed via Dockerfile, the default is "asdf1234".

 ### HTTPS configuration

-Use self-signed ssl certificates (some are provided by default, if you do not want to create yours skip this section).
-Generate auto-signed SSL certificate:

-    cd notebooks
-    openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -days 10000
-    openssl rsa -in key.pem -out key-no-passwd.pem
-    cd ..

 For other options, see below in the section `Alternative SSL configurations`.